Codington County, South Dakota

 Codington County is a county in the U.S. state of South Dakota.
-As of the 2020 United States Census, the population was 28,325.
+As of the 2020 census, the population was 28,325, making it the 7th most populous county in South Dakota.
 Its county seat is Watertown.
 The county was created in 1877 and organized in 1878.
 It is named for Rev. George S. S. Codington, Dakota Territory legislator.

 Codington County comprises the Watertown, SD Micropolitan Statistical Area.

 Geography

 Codington County terrain consists of rolling hills dotted with lakes and ponds, especially in the southwest portion.
 The land is largely devoted to agriculture.
 The terrain is higher on the county's east and west sides, and generally slopes to the south.
 The county has a total area of 717 sqmi, of which 688 sqmi is land and 29 sqmi (4.0%) is water.